WeblateOrg/weblate/docs/admin/config.rst

 SPECIAL_CHARS
 -------------

-Additional characters to include in the visual keyboard, see :ref:`visual-keyboard`.
+Additional characters to include in the visual keyboard, :ref:`visual-keyboard`.

 The default value is: